diffix/reference/docs/multi-level-aggregation.md

 Our goal is to limit the distortion due to anonymization.
-Whereas older versions of Diffix anonymized intermediate queries if they aggregated across distinct AID values causing severe loss of data quality, we now attempt to delay the final anonymization decisions to the top-most query.
+Whereas older versions of Diffix anonymized intermediate queries if they aggregated across distinct AID values causing severe loss of data quality, we now delay the final anonymization decisions to the top-most query.

 This design constraint complicates how we handle aggregates.